logankilpatrick/logankilpatrick/README.md

 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I just drove all the way across the country in an electric car. -->

-*Please note: I am making my contributions/submissions to these project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.*
+*Please note: I am making my contributions/submissions to non-OpenAI project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties nor conveying endorsements of any such projects.*

 ![](https://komarev.com/ghpvc/?username=logankilpatrick&color=blueviolet)